tashian/heal.lgbt/content/_index.md

 To survive, you have to cope in the darkness.
 It's not an easy path at all, but it's the only one you know.
+Being in the closet can feel very lonely and alienating.
+Even once you're out, it may feel like no one around you understands.
+Either way, survival can feel like an isolated, me-against-the-world, experience.
 Along the way you build habits of survival:

 * habits of pushing down or numbing your pain;
 * habits of relating to the stress and anxiety you manufactured in order to navigate a scary world;
-* habits of relating to (or dissociating from) your own queer body;
+* habits of dissociating from your own body;
 * habits of relating to others through the fog of your own inner war;

-You build these because they are necessary.
+You built these habits because they were necessary.
+You can even thank your younger self for protecting you in this way.

-And as you move toward emotional safety and stability in your life, the survival habits start working against you.
+And as you move toward emotional safety and stability in your life, these survival habits start working against you.
 You struggle against their limitations.

 Eventually you discover that in order to thrive, you have to molt.
-You have to shed these habits that don't serve you anymore, and emerge into a new way of being.
+You have to shed these habits that don't serve you anymore.
+You may need to let go of toxic relationships that keep you stuck in survival mode.
+This is not easy.
+And, gradually, a new way of being emerges.
 A new self.

+Much of the time this is a day-to-day process.
+You celebrate small wins.
+You celebrate having enough self-awareness to try a new approach to an old habit.
+This is why "one day at a time" has become such a mantra in healing circles.

-On the journey of queer healing there are inflection points.
+And, yet, on the journey of queer healing there are inflection points.
-Thresholds of liberation, where many new capacities open up.
+Thresholds of liberation, where many new capacities suddenly open.
-It can happen in an instant.
+A spiritual breakthrough that happens in an instant.
 A thorn of queer trauma is finally, blessedly dislodged.
-And so much of what you thought you knew of yourself, and the world aroud you, changes immediately.
+And so much of what you thought you knew of yourself, and the world around you, flips on its head.
 It's a rebirth.

-All the energy that was required for you to push down and repress the pain now bursts forth, ready to be repurposed toward being alive in the present moment.
+All the energy that was required for you to push down and repress the pain now bursts forth, ready to be repurposed.

-Learning to thrive is like learning a new language.
+Learning to heal is like learning a new language.
+There are trans people on this planet who weren't taught the word "transgender" until young adulthood or later, and when they learned this word, they wept with the joy and grief of recognition after years of struggling with something they had no word for.

-Being at peace after so much war is jarring.
+Learning what peace feels like after so much war can be jarring.
 At first it may seem too wholesome.
 Too healthy.
 Too serene and safe.
 Boring, even.

+You didn't make a habit of being yourself.
 You didn't make a habit of following your bliss.
 You didn't make a habit of facing each moment with wonder and curiosity and love.
 You made other habits.
-And sometimes you miss the war.
+And sometimes a part of you misses the war.
 Though it was horrific,
 there was something so reliable about the pain.
 It offered a stable point that you could focus on while living in the darkness.
+Something to push against.

 Now you can finally breathe,
 yet you also may feel unmoored.
 Floating.
 You're not trying to swim to the surface as hard as you can.
-You're not getting pummeled by waves every time you try to surface.
+You're not constantly pummeled by waves.
 Now you have a surfboard.
-You have the opportunity to ride on top of the wave, enjoy the blissful feeling of flow, the sun kissing your skin, the sweet air.
+You have the opportunity to ride the wave, enjoy the blissful feeling of flow, the sun kissing your skin, the sweet smell of the ocean air.
 All the sweeter because of how much you fought for it.

 But you don't quite know how to surf yet.